 Most validators rely on data present in this module, but such data is likely to change over time.
 Trying to keep this module up-to-date is one of the primary aims of this project, but from time to time an update may be missed.
 Please send your pull requests for such oversights, preferably including a link to an official resource confirming the change.

-django-internationalflavor Documentation, Release 0.1
+diange internationalflavor Decumentation Balance 0.1 django-internationalflavor Documentation, Release 0.1